bb-io/GlobalLinkAI/README.md

 Before you can connect you need to make sure that:

-- You have a GlbalLink NOW instance.
+- You have a GlobalLink NOW instance.
 - You have HOST and Api key data for your GlobalLink NOW instance.

 ## Connecting